the-rccg/hw2d/README.md

 ### Physical values deviate from references

-The HW2D model can create stable simulations that are underresolved, through very large hyper-diffusion terms.
+The HW2D model can create stable simulations that are under-resolved, through very large hyper-diffusion terms.
 A higher resolution is needed for this box size.
 - increase: `grid_pts`

 If the esntrophy goes way above reference values, however, it can mean that the hyper-diffusion is too small.